-The Franklin Special School District has always been committed to school safety.
-However, when the Schools Against Violence in Tennessee (SAVE) Act became law in Tennessee in 2010, FSSD’s administration made a commitment to a more standardized approach to school safety using Homeland Security’s National Incident Management System (NIMS).
-New district and individual school policies were developed with the able assistance of community partners, local responders, and non-profit agencies.
+Statistics consistently show that schools are among the safest places to be due to the strong commitment of educators, families, and our community to our students and schools.
+We strive to be proactive rather than reactive.
+The Franklin Special School District is committed to school safety and has implemented the standards in the Tennessee Schools Against Violence in Tennessee (SAVE) Act in creating a more coordinated approach to school safety using Homeland Security’s National Incident Management System (NIMS).
+District and individual school policies were developed with the able assistance of community partners, local responders, and non-profit agencies.

-If a warning occurs during dismissal, students will be instructed to remain in their classrooms or hallways and parents and bus drivers will be invited into the schools until the warning is lifted.
+If a Tornado Warning occurs during dismissal, students will be instructed to remain in their classrooms or hallways and parents and bus drivers will be invited into the schools until the warning is lifted.

 The FSSD will use the Blackboard Connect telephone and email alert system to notify parents of any changes in dismissal or after-school activities due to severe weather warnings.